mention-me/Emarsys/README.md

 ## Testing

-Although not extensive, theres a number of tests which cover most of the main use cases we have for the Emarsys client.
+Although not extensive, there's a number of tests which cover most of the main use cases for the Emarsys client.

 Tests are broken down into two main categories:
 1. **Unit** - These test the individual methods of the client, are located in the `tests/Unit` directory, and always mock Emarsys API responses (where required).
 2. **Integration** - These test the client's ability to interact with the Emarsys API, are located in the `tests/Integration` directory, and require a valid Emarsys API key to run.

-The unit tests are much more extensive than the integration tests, particularly in the context of testing responses from the Emarsys API, because the integration tests are more prone to non-deterministic failures, because they **must** use a sandbox environment which we cannot control the state of (i.e. fixtures).
+The unit tests are much more extensive than the integration tests, particularly in the context of testing responses from the Emarsys API, because the integration tests are more prone to non-deterministic failures, because they **must** use a sandbox environment which the test harness cannot control the state of (i.e. fixtures).

+Any new endpoints or functionality added to the client should have corresponding tests added to the suite.

 ### Manual Testing

 Outside of the automated tests, the client can be manually tested in the monolith.

-This can either be **before** or **after** tagging a new release of the client - if its before, the commit hash should be what is required.
+This can either be **before** or **after** tagging a new release of the client - if its before a release, the commit hash must be used to install the client.

 To require a particular **commit** of the Emarsys client, the following command can be run in the monolith's root directory:
 ```bash
 composer require mention-me/Emarsys:dev-<branch name>#<commit hash>
 ```

-To require a particular **version** of the Emarsys client, the following command can be run in the monolith's root directory:
+To require a particular **tagged release** of the Emarsys client, the following command can be run in the monolith's root directory:
 ```bash
 composer require mention-me/Emarsys:^v<version number>
 ```

 ## Releases

-You can see past releases of this client (since we took over maintenance) on the [releases page](https://github.com/mention-me/Emarsys/releases).
+Past releases of this client (since Mention Me took over maintenance) on the [releases page](https://github.com/mention-me/Emarsys/releases).

 ### Tagging New Releases